 This Sagada Travel Guide helps you make the most of your three days in Sagada.
-It features a well-thought-out travel itinerary and a detailed budget for the trip.
+It features a well-thought-out itinerary and a detailed budget for the trip.

 Disclaimer: Some information in this Sagada Guide changes too often.
 If you continue reading this article, you agree to cross-check information with concerned authorities.
 Please read the site’s full Terms.